Daniel Kritenbrink

-Daniel Joseph Kritenbrink is an American diplomat who has served as the Assistant Secretary of State for East Asian and Pacific Affairs since September 2021.
-He previously served as the United States Ambassador to Vietnam from 2017 to 2021.
+Daniel Joseph Kritenbrink is an American diplomat.
+He served as assistant secretary of state for East Asian and Pacific affairs from September 2021 to January 2025.
+He was the United States ambassador to Vietnam from 2017 to 2021.

 Education

-Kritenbrink attended Ashland-Greenwood High School, Nebraska, before he earned a Bachelor of Arts degree in political science from the University of Nebraska at Kearney and a Master of Arts from the University of Virginia.
+Kritenbrink attended Ashland-Greenwood High School, Nebraska, before he earned a bachelor of arts degree in political science from the University of Nebraska at Kearney and a master of arts from the University of Virginia.
+While a student in Nebraska, he participated in a short study tour to the Soviet Union, and he spent a full academic year at Kansai Gaidai University in Japan.

 Career

 Kritenbrink has been a member of the United States Foreign Service since 1994 and has held senior leadership positions at the Department of State and United States National Security Council.

 He completed multiple overseas tours in Beijing, Tokyo, Sapporo, and Kuwait City.
-His Washington assignments have included Staff Assistant to the Assistant Secretary of State for Near Eastern Affairs and Director of the Office of Chinese and Mongolian Affairs at the Department of State.
-He then served as Deputy Chief of Mission at the U.S. Embassy in Beijing from 2013 to 2015, and Senior Director for Asian Affairs at the National Security Council from 2015 to 2017.
+His Washington assignments have included staff assistant to the assistant secretary of state for Near Eastern affairs and director of the Office of Chinese and Mongolian Affairs at the Department of State.
+He then served as deputy chief of mission at the U.S. Embassy in Beijing from 2013 to 2015, and senior director for Asian affairs at the National Security Council from 2015 to 2017.